Southwold Lighthouse: Current display

-Since January 2016 a 180-watt revolving MFR (LED reflector) lamp manufactured by Mediterraneo Sanales Maritimas has been in use as the main lamp The current light characteristic is one white flash every 10 seconds (Fl(1).W.10s) visible between 204°–032.5°.
+Since January 2016 a 180-watt revolving MFR (LED reflector) lamp manufactured by Mediterraneo Sanales Maritimas has been in use as the main lamp.
+The current light characteristic is one white flash every 10 seconds (Fl(1).W.10s) visible between 204°–032.5°.
 The white light is used for general navigation.
 Red sectors, previously used to mark shoals to the north and offshore sandbanks at Sizewell to the south, were removed as part of the 2012 refit.

 Buildings

 The lighthouse is 31 m tall, standing 37 m above sea level.
 It is built of brick and painted white, and has 113 steps around a spiral staircase.
 Two keeper's cottages were built next to the lighthouse rather than living quarters being made in the lighthouse itself.

 The lighthouse is a Grade II listed building.
-Guided visits are run by the Southwold Millennium Foundation.
+Guided visits are, from 2023, run by the Adnams brewery, which stands nearby, and may be booked via that company's website.

 The lighthouse was the site of charity abseil events in 2009, 2011 and 2013.
 The events raised money for the Southwold lifeboat operated by the RNLI from Southwold harbour.